Meeds-io/whitepaper/en/2-deeds.md

 ## 2.1.
 NFT – Deeds defined

+ NFTs (Non-Fungible Tokens) can be compared to deeds in the real world.
+Just as deeds signify ownership of a tangible property, NFTs provide proof of ownership for digital assets.
+This property right is registered and maintained on a blockchain, thus, assuring that the asset is unique and can't be replicated.

-A non fungible token (NFT) is a unique token that represents a good.
-In the WoM, a Deed is used as a title of ownership.
-Each Deed gives its owner a right to access several services - for instance, an access to a community hub, powered by the Meeds software and Mintium rewards (see 2.6).
+ In the World of Meeds (WoM), a Deed is used as a core value of ownership.
+Each Deed gives its owner a right to access several services - for instance, an access to a community hub, some hidden dynamic tools powered by the Meeds software and Mintium rewards (see 2.6).

-The WoM welcomes all kinds of organizations - DAOs, traditional corporations, associations, think tanks, partnerships, theatre companies, project groups, schools etc. The Deed represents their digital existence in the WoM.
+ The WoM welcomes all kinds of organizations - DAOs, traditional corporations, associations, think tanks, partnerships, theatre companies, project groups, schools etc. The Deed represents their digital presence in the WoM.

 ## 2.2.
 Deeds supply